You may know that acupuncture successfully treats back pain, but may not be aware it also treats many other types of

 - Arthritis of the knee most often affects us as we age.
 Osteoarthritis is a degenerative “wear-and-tear” disease most often seen in people over 50.
 Here, the cartilage wears away leading to bones rubbing on bones and can produce spurs.
 It develops slowly over time and can be very painful.
 Some patients present with pain only when weight-bearing.
 Others have pain throughout their waking hours.
 Swelling and stiffness are common and it is often worse in the morning or after long periods of sitting and resting.
 Creaking, clicking, snapping, or grinding noises may be heard with movement.
 The knee may stick or lock, and in severe cases, it may bow outward.
 Many people with osteoarthritis of the knee and other joints will often feel worse when the barometric pressure drops.

 - Baker’s (popliteal cyst).
 This is a fluid-filled swelling that forms a bump behind the knee, which results in tightness, restricting movement.
 It is often painful when bending or straightening the leg.
 In most cases, it is due to underlying arthritis or cartilage injury.
 In severe cases it can rupture, leading to a “bruise” around the ankle.

 TREATMENT OF KNEE PAIN

 Treatment of knee pain depends on its causes.
 Anyone with a painful knee, especially in acute injury, should be seen by a doctor to assess the severity.

 Treatment of acute injuries such as sprains, strains, and tears involve R.I.C.E.
-The joint should be rested, ice applied the knee compressed, or wrapped, and elevated to reduce swelling.
+The joint should be rested, ice applied to the knee compressed, or wrapped, and elevated to reduce swelling.
 It should be noted that the application of ice is a topic that is being hotly debated by many practitioners who see healing times slow down with its use.